 0.4 x 10 km

 10 x 15 km

-To minimize noise and interference in CCD readout, the read-out electronics is composed of two parts, analog and digital.
-The analog box (CRB-A) is located in immediate vicinity of the CCD.
+To minimize noise and interference in CCD readout, the read-out electronics are composed of two parts, analogue and digital.
+The analogue box (CRB-A) is located in the immediate vicinity of the CCD.
 The function of CRB-A is to generate the necessary clock signals for the CCD and to provide signal conditioning for the CCD output signal.
-The clock signals are generated in the digital box (CRB-D, located together with the rest of the instrument electronics) with standard logic voltage level, and are converted to the voltages needed by the CCD inputs by dedicated gate drivers.
-The signal from the CCD is pre-amplified and handled by a clamp and hold circuit.
-The amplified analog signal is passed over a differential connection to the CRB-D, where it is digitized by a 16-bit Analog-to-Digital Converter (ADC) and stored in memory, available for transfer to the OBC.
-CRBD uses a Field-Programmable Gate Array for generating the multiple clocks for the CCD, and sending the image to the OBC.
+The clock signals are generated in the digital box (CRB-D, located with the rest of the instrument electronics) with standard logic voltage level, and are converted to the voltages needed by the CCD inputs by dedicated gate drivers.
+The signal from the CCD is pre-amplified and handled by a clamp-and-hold circuit.
+The amplified analogue signal is passed over a differential connection to the CRB-D, where it is digitized by a 16-bit Analog-to-Digital Converter (ADC) and stored in memory, available for transfer to the OBC.
+CRBD uses a Field-Programmable Gate Array for generating the multiple clocks for the CCD and sending the image to the OBC.